 Before attending my first Dells Run show in 1995, I had seen only a few Fieros, and they were all pretty much stock.
 I was amazed at the variety and imagination of the modifications I saw, but nothing struck me as much as seeing John Podziemski's yellow convertible.
 I thought that if I was ever to attempt to create my own custom Fiero, it would be a convertible.
 I knew I could never touch my original SE since it was in such nice stock condition, still with just over 40,000 miles.
 Somewhere around this time, the Fiero Owners Club of America (FOCOA) got ten Automoda Convertible Kits.
 According to the Automoda website, there were 45 of these kits made in two production runs, with units from the second run being "offered to either individual owners, club owners and kit makers for Ferrari 355 and Testarossa replicas".
 In an article from the fourth quarter 1995 Fiero Owner magazine (from FOCOA), detailing John's yellow convertible build, John stated that in discussions with Fred Scaduto, the designer of the Automoda conversion kit, that of the 25 kits originally built, 15 were in the US and the other 10 went to Canada and overseas.
 He also stated that there were ten more being built for FOCOA to offer for sale.
 So depending on the source, there are only 35 to 45 of these kits in the world, not all being Fiero conversions.
 Wikipedia also lists several other manufacturers of convertible kits (and I have linked to pages where I could find any pictures of each): Conversion Concepts (Carrozza, sold by Holland Pontiac) (75 units), California Convertible Co. (formerly L.A.
 Machine), L.A.
-Machine, and Brisa.
+Machine, Brisa, and BoCar Racing out of Caraquet, New Brunswick (which have a sanp on canvas top).
 I do not have production numbers for all of these other companies.
 If I get better information I will update this material.
 Pennock's Fiero Forum also notes that some Fieros were converted by a man named Bill Welch.
 The listed link to contact him no longer works.
 I loved the look of the Automoda top retracted, without having the big boot of cloth folded up, and especially I liked the swept top rear fenders that came with the kit that gives the car a complete, streamlined look.
 The Automoda has the advantage of no bulky retracted top, but I have to admit that the panels are difficult to put in with the compression needed for the weatherstripping, so they'll only go in when the car needs a wash or when I know it will rain while going to a show.

 Before I get too far into my story, I want to confess that I was not then, nor do I consider myself now, a mechanic.
 I had no experience with body work and limited experience with car mechanics, only what I learned to keep my 1973 Buick Limited running.
 This was all new, but it's something I wanted to try to accomplish on my own, or as much on my own as possible.
 I've worked for almost 35 years as a mechanical designer, so I can figure things out fairly well, even better if I have a manual.
 I have had some help with some machined parts and borrowed tools from guys I've worked with, and I've gotten some old-car-guy advice along the way.
 Ultimately, this project has given me the confidence to do my own mechanical work on my "good car".
 By the way, this project has taken about 15 years to complete.
 The two Fieros in the garage have been known at home as "the convertible" and "the one that runs".
 My daughter told me if I get personalized plates for the convertible, it should be called "MIRACLE", because it would be a miracle if it ever gets finished.
 Despite this support, the project is finally nearing completion.